Jeffrey Epstein Accuser Names Powerful Men in Alleged Sex Ring

 None of the men named in the deposition have been charged with a crime or even sued in civil court in connection with the Epstein case.
 The deposition represents accuser Giuffre’s allegations, and the court documents unsealed on Friday did not contain any corroboration or further details, though many documents remain sealed.

 Brunel’s attorney Joe Titone declined to comment.
 Prince Andrew and Buckingham Palace have previously and vehemently denied Giuffre’s allegations.
-Dubin, and Mitchell did not respond to The Daily Beast by press time.
+“Glenn and Eva Dubin are outraged by the allegations in the unsealed court records, which are demonstrably false and defamatory.
+The Dubins have flight records and other evidence that definitively disprove that any such events occurred," a spokesperson for the Dubin family told The Daily Beast on Friday.

 A spokesperson for former Gov. Bill Richardson, Madeleine Mahony, told The Daily Beast on Friday,“These allegations and inferences are completely false.
 Governor Richardson has never even been contacted by any party regarding this lawsuit.
 To be clear, in Governor Richardson’s limited interactions with Mr. Epstein, he never saw him in the presence of young or underage girls.
 Governor Richardson has never been to Mr. Epstein’s residence in the Virgin Islands.
 Governor Richardson has never met Ms. Giuffre."